Editor’s Note: Updated on August 9 to reflect title of one of the individual’s quoted

 Ortega said, the church seeks to add a door, move another door, and change a window or two on the building.

-Robert Therrien of Robert Therrien Architects is the architect for the project.
+Robert Therrien of Robert Therrien Architects is overseeing the project.

 Reverend Adan Ortiz is the pastor for the church.

-Architect Matthew Lawrence, also working on the project,” told the Planning Board the “site is pretty much remaining as it was.”
+Matthew Lawrence,the project manager,” told the Planning Board the “site is pretty much remaining as it was.”

 Lawrence said there is “adequate landscape.”